jianshu93/bindashtree/README.md

 ```
 ## Output explanation

 A newick format tree and phylip format distance matrix will be the output depending on your options.
+Tree can be visualized via [Figtree](http://tree.bio.ed.ac.uk/software/figtree/), [iTOL](https://itol.embl.de) or [ggtree](https://guangchuangyu.github.io/software/ggtree/)

 ## Testing dataset